alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 lets Alice and Bob learn who is richer.

-Before going any further, I should explain what security guarantees we're trying to acheive.
+Before going any further, I should explain what security guarantees we're aiming for.
 We're going to make something secure against *semi-honest* adversaries, also known as *honest-but-curious*.
 In the semi-honest model, Alice and Bob never lie, following the specified protocol exactly.
 However, after the protocol, Alice and Bob will analyze the messages received to try to extract information about the other person's input.

 Assuming neither party lies is naive and doesn't give a lot of security in real life.
+However, it's still difficult to build a protocol that leaks no unnecessary information, even in this easier setting.
-However, it's still hard to create secure protocols assuming no lying.
-Often, semi-honest protocols form a stepping stone towards the malicious case, where we allow lying.
-Explaining protocols for malicious adversaries is outside the scope of this post.
+Often, semi-honest protocols form a stepping stone towards the malicious case, where parties can lie.
+Explaining protocols that work for malicious adversaries is outside the scope of this post.

 Informal Definitions